ts4nfdi/terminology-service-suite/README.md

 BREAKING CHANGE: The new breaking change is...
 ```

-The GitLab CI/CD pipeline will then start semantic release,
+The GitHub CI/CD pipeline will then start semantic release,
 publish a new package and increase the version number depending on the commit message.